plone/training/theming/theme-package-6.rst

 .. hint::

-   You can also add the template TTW in the TinyMCE control panel by updating the following snippet (*Plugins and Toolbar* tab, *Templates* setting):
+   You can also add the template TTW (Trough-The-Web) in the TinyMCE control panel by updating the following snippet (*Plugins and Toolbar* tab, *Templates* setting):

    .. code-block:: json